 Fully-Indexed Rate for an Interest Only Mortgage

 The interest rate for the adjustable rate period, which follows the interest only period, is called the fully-indexed rate.
 The fully-indexed rate is calculated by adding the index to the margin.
-The index is an underlying rate that can change.
-Lenders typically use the 1 year LIBOR as the index but be sure to confirm what index your lender uses.
-Simply put, LIBOR represents the interest rate that banks charge each other to borrow money and changes with fluctuations in the economy.
+The index is an underlying rate that change based on the shift in the economy.
+Interest only mortgages issued after June 2020 typically use the 30 day average SOFR as the index and loans issued before June 2020 usually use LIBOR.
 The margin is a set interest rate amount that does not change over the term of the loan.
-The margin is typically 2.0% - 3.0%.
-So if the 1 year LIBOR is 1.000% and the margin is 2.250% then the fully-indexed rate is 3.250%.
+The margin is typically 2.000% - 3.000%.
+So if SOFR is 1.500% and the margin is 2.000% then the fully-indexed rate is 3.500%.

-The fully-indexed rate is recalculated on an annual or semi-annual basis for the remainder of the mortgage term following the interest only period and will change with any fluctuations in the index.
-So in the case of a 5/1 interest only mortgage, the fully-indexed rate adjusts on an annual basis for the final 25 years of the mortgage.
+The fully-indexed rate is recalculated on an annual, semi-annual or monthly basis for the remainder of the mortgage term following the interest only period and changes with any fluctuations in the index.
+So in the case of a 5/1 interest only mortgage, the fully-indexed rate adjusts on an annual basis for the final 25 years of the loan.

 Adjustment Caps for an Interest Only Mortgage